Naval Station Mayport: Littoral Combat Ship Squadron Two

-Naval Surface Squadron Fourteen
+Commander Naval Surface Group Southeast

 Mayport had been the home of Destroyer Squadron 14 for years.
 On 31 July 2015, the squadron was merged with Cruiser-Destroyer Readiness Support Detachment Mayport to form Naval Surface Squadron Fourteen (NAVSURFRON14).
-Currently, the squadron consists of the destroyers Carney, The Sullivans, Lassen, Farragut, Thomas Hudner, Paul Ignatius, Delbert D. Black, Carney, Donald Cook, and Winston S. Churchill.
+In 2024, the SURFRON was renamed to Commander Naval Surface Group Southeast (CNSG-SE).
+This was to facilitate changes in the roles and responsibilities of the Commodore.
+Currently, the surface group (SURFGRU) consists of the destroyers Ramage, Carney, The Sullivans, Donald Cook, Lassen, Mason, Farragut, Jason Dunham, Thomas Hudner, Delbert D. Black, and John Basilone.

 Iwo Jima Amphibious Ready Group

 The Amphibious Ready Group is no longer based in Mayport.
 Iwo Jima shifted homeports to Naval Station Norfolk in December 2021, New York shifted in November 2021, and Fort McHenry was decommissioned in March 2021.